dev-space-community/connector-docs/Docs/Jira.md

 # JIRA Connector User Documentation

+## Overview
+The Jira Connector is a powerful tool designed to streamline your project management workflow by seamlessly integrating with your Jira instance.
+It allows users to effortlessly retrieve comprehensive issue data from their specified projects.
+The connector will fetch all associated issues, including key details like description, summary, status, assignee, comments, and more.
+This connector is ideal for users who need quick access to detailed Jira project information, enabling informed decision-making and efficient project tracking through our products **ACE Search and Chat**.

 ## 1. Server URL
 The server URL is the base URL of your Jira instance.